 It was here in the seaside city of Angra do Heroismo, which became the capital of Portugal twice, replacing Lisbon, that many of Portugal’s vast ships would use as a stopover point between their transatlantic journeys.
 This beautiful city has a rich history that dates back to the first explorations of the new world by European discoverers in the 15th century.
 If visiting a UNESCO World Heritage site is something that you are interested in, then here in the city of Angra do Heroismo your in luck; as the central part of the city was recognized in 1983 as a UNESCO site of special interest.

-The realization of many who moved to the island fulltime to live, that the erratic weather, relative isolation and social and cultural factors that exist here in the Azores, although beautiful are often very difficult to adapt to for a long period of time.
-This has caused many to return back home where they came from while the government still hopes to fill the gap in the disappearing, middle income working class; with the loss of so many American personnel at the downsized military base.
-The opportunity for the city of Angra to move forward in the 21st century as a dynamic, vibrant and peaceful city is well underway with many in government and in the younger generations continuing to embrace the islands reputation as a farming island.
+The realization of many who moved to the island fulltime to live, that the erratic weather, relative isolation, and social and cultural factors that exist here in the Azores, although beautiful are often very difficult to adapt to for a long period of time.
+This has caused many to return back home where they came from while the government still hopes to fill the gap in the disappearing, middle-income working class; with the loss of so many American personnel at the downsized military base.
+The opportunity for the city of Angra to move forward in the 21st century as a dynamic, vibrant and peaceful city is well underway with many in the government and in the younger generations continuing to embrace the island’s reputation as a farming island.

 Terceira is a unique island that is filled with both natural and manmade wonders and it is no wonder why UNESCO recognized this special city over 3 decades ago.
 A city filled with a rich culture, a deep history, and of course great food.
 If stepping through history is something you are interested in while admiring the amazing flora and fauna of the region then the city of Angra is the city for you to come an explore here on Terceira.